lixx2937/lixx2937.github.io/README.md

 # HOMEPAGE #

-This ripository contains the source code and pictures that I used for my homepage.
+The homepage ripository contains the source code and pictures that I used for my homepage.

 This is a homepage that I created to showcase my skills/projects/experiences.